 DIY Herbal Sunburn Relief Spray

-This combination of herbs is a great remedy to use on hot, damaged skin from a sunburn.
+This combination of herbs is great to use on hot, damaged skin from a sunburn.

 Simple Herbal Burn Salve

-The herbs used in the herbal burn salve recipe above are commonly used herbs for burns, coming together for the perfect remedy!
+The herbs used in the herbal burn salve recipe above are commonly used herbs for burns, coming together for the perfect burn support!

 Calendula, Oats, and Honey Lotion